rarora7777/MagicalHands/README.md

 2. Ensure that the Oculus package is installed (should be automatic): Window > Package Manager > In Project should show "Oculus (Desktop)" v1.29 installed.

-<h2>Running the program</h2>

-Load the scene `Assets/Scences/Main.unity` in the Unity interface and run.

 <h2>Keyboard Controls</h2>